 6.5.3.
 In cases where APL is awarded, the student will receive the credit but no mark will be recorded.
 As no mark is recorded, the APL credit will not be used to calculate the final degree classification.
 Only credit awarded at the University of Huddersfield will be used for classification purposes, if Univeristy of Huddersfield credit was part of the APL.

 6.6.1.
 Apprenticeship courses finish with an End Point Assessment (EPA), the format of which will depend on the apprenticeship standard and will be outlined in the EPA plan on the Institute for Apprenticeships and Technical Education (IfATE) website and the programme specification document for the course.
 The EPA will confirm the apprentice is occupationally competent in their role before they receive their apprenticeship certificate.
-The EPA will determine whether the overall apprenticeship standard has been met and will award a grade of pass or fail.
+The EPA will determine whether the overall apprenticeship standard has been met.

 6.6.2.
 For integrated apprenticeship courses, where the University is responsible for the teaching of the award and the EPA module is included within the structure of the course (for example a 20-credit final year module), the CAB will confirm all modules and completion of the EPA (and notify this to the Education and Skills Funding Agency).
 Where the EPA module is ungraded, as specified in the EPA plan, this will be excluded from the calculation of the degree award classification.

-6.6.3 For integrated apprenticeship courses, the CAB may require an additional external examiner who meets the criteria set out in the EPA Assessment Plan for the course being examined.
-The CAB will make a decision on the award of the degree and its classification and also secondly whether the learner has passed or failed the EPA.
+6.6.3 For integrated apprenticeship courses, the CAB may exceptionally require an additional external examiner who meets the criteria set out in the EPA Assessment Plan for the course being examined.
+The CAB and End Point Assessment Panel will make a decision on the award of the degree and its classification and also secondly whether the learner has passed or failed the EPA.
 The two separate decisions will be based on differing criteria.

 6.6.6.
-For some regulated professions, the apprenticeship standard follows a fully integrated mode and the University must be registered on the RoEPAO for the relevant apprenticeship standard.
+For some regulated professions, the apprenticeship standard follows a fully integrated EPA.
 Students will be informed by their School if this is the case.
 The EPA is not included within the structure of the course.
 The learner can only progress to the CAB once the Gateway requirements, in line with the apprenticeship standard, have been met.
-This ensures that all apprentices have completed the mandatory aspects of the occupational standard and any work that underpins specified assessment methods.
-It also demonstrates that the employer believes the apprentice is occupationally competent at the point they pass the gateway.
-The CAB should then confirm the credit, EPA and make a recommendation for the conferment of the award.
+The CAB will then confirm the credit, EPA and make a recommendation for the conferment of the award.

 6.7.1.
 CABs must be guided by the relevant classification bands in assigning classifications.
 There is a 0.5% uplift margin below a higher classification banding.
-Subject to the published criteria, a CAB should exercise academic judgement (including that relating to poor performance due to recognised extenuating circumstances) by using 6.7.3 and 6.7.4, if the student meets the relevant criteria.
+Subject to the published criteria, a CAB should exercise academic judgement by using 6.7.3 and 6.7.4, if the student meets the relevant criteria.
+The fit to sit and fit to submit policies mean that unretrieved ECs will only be granted in exceptional circumstances, when a student can demonstrate they did not have the capacity to make an informed decision about their ability to sit or submit for an exam or assessment

 6.7.2.
-In cases where a student profile includes a module with an unretrieved approved extenuating circumstance, a 1.5% uplift margin will apply provided that at least one other criterion is satisfied.
+In cases where a student profile includes a module with an unretrieved approved extenuating circumstance (granted in exceptional circumstances only), a 1.5% uplift margin will apply provided that at least one other criterion is satisfied.
 Students must have achieved a pass mark in all modules and meet the criteria specified in 6.7.3 or 6.7.4.

 6.7.3.
 Undergraduate honours award uplift criteria